Learning in Action

 to Impact

-Learning in Action begins with observation—by stepping into real working environments, learning takes shape through attentive listening, comparison, and reflection.
+Learning in Action begins with observation—by stepping into rea

 The process continues with sharing, where experiences are exchanged, discussed, and refined through workshops and dissemination activities.